numpy/numpy/doc/source/reference/c-api/array.rst

     success.

     .. note::
-        In general, prefer the use of :c:function:`PyArray_Pack` when handling arbitrary Python objects.
+        In general, prefer the use of :c:func:`PyArray_Pack` when handling arbitrary Python objects.
 Setitem is for example not able to handle arbitrary casts between different dtypes.